pokt-network/pocket/utility/doc/PROTOCOLS.md

     autonumber
     participant WorldState
     participant Session
-    actor Querier
+    %% The `Qurier` is anyone (app or not) that asks to retrieve session information actor Querier
     Querier->>WorldState: Who are my sessionNodes and sessionFish for [app], [relayChain], and [geoZone] WorldState->>Session: seedData = height, blockHash, [geoZone], [relayChain], [app]